Our Fees:

 All returns are filed electronically with your refunds going to your bank or you can have the checks mailed to your home.
 It is hard to quote prices because we don’t know what you will need done.
 City forms need to be mailed.

-If you have children and qualify for any credits, there are more forms that now need to be done, so of course your fee is going to go up.
+If you have children and qualify for any credits, there are more forms that now need to be done, therefore we must charge for those forms accordingly.

 As you know, the “Tax Cuts and Job Act” (ACT) was passed and will now affect your taxes from 2019 through 2025.
 This ACT is one of the largest and one of the greatest tax cuts with more than 130 new provisions.
 What does this mean to you?
 It means that in one or another it will affect you.
 Below is list of a few things that may or may not affect your return:

-• Taxpayers who itemize may find it to their advantage to use the standard deduction this year which is: Married filing jointly $25,000 – Single is $12,550 and Head of Household is $18,800.
-If you have itemized in the past, please bring in all the information for this year so we can determine if the standard deduction is the best way to go on your taxes.
+• Taxpayers who itemize may find it to their advantage to use the standard deduction this year which is: Married filing jointly $25,900 – Single is $12,950 and Head of Household is $19,400.

-• Personal exemptions are no longer available, in theory, is included in the NEW standard deduction.
-However, you will need to provide information on any new members to the family or on the removal of a dependent.
+• You will need to provide information on any new members to the family or on the removal of a dependent.

 • The taxes you pay to the State and City are still deductible on the Schedule A but limited to the first $10,000.

-• If you have rentals, a small business, a child in college, qualify for EIC credits, have taken money out of your retirement fund, have children that qualify for any extra credits on your tax return, plus so many more things, the paperwork has to be done and that means our fees have to go up.
+• If you have rentals, a small business, a child in college, qualify for EIC credits, have taken money out of your retirement fund, have children that qualify for any extra credits on your tax return, plus so many more things, the paperwork has to be done and we have to charge to complete.